secretagentj5/QCpp/README.md

 ## Overview

-The **Test Case Counter Chrome Extension** provides an intuitive way to track progress and manage snippets.
+The **QuickClip++ Extension** provides an intuitive way to track progress and manage snippets.
 It includes:
 - A **main counter** for overall tracking.
 - **Mini-counters** for specific tasks.
 - **Snippet organization** with customizable tags and colors.